-We are in the process of introducing a new electronic flight strip system called EXCDS in to our London Terminal Control Centre, which manages the airspace over London and the South East, some of the busiest and most complex airspace in the world.
+Towards the end of 2017 we began gradually introducing a new electronic flight strip system called EXCDS in to our London Terminal Control Centre, which manages the airspace over London and the South East.
+This system is now fully operational and helping us to safely manage the growing volume of air traffic in what is some of the busiest and most complex airspace in the world.

 With demand for our airspace growing, it is essential that we modernise the tools and technologies we use to manage airspace in order to increase capacity and ensure safety as traffic increases.